Last Updated: 8/7/19

 About Tui Sleepervans

 As stated above, the company has changed its name from Backpacker Sleepervans to Tui Sleepervanwas.
-The modifications, however, did not change the fact that this modest entity is a child company of Tui Brands that started in 1983.
-If you are concerned about where your money is going, it appears that it will be spent with a large company that’s still family owned with the original owners.
-The company is established throughout New Zealand, and has depots in Auckland and Christchurch.
-Although the depots are located in Auckland and Christchurch, if you need to be picked up or dropped off at Queenstown, there is a NZ $300 surcharge that applies and NZ$650 for Wellington, Nelson, Greymouth, and Dunedin.
-They also offer complimentary transfer service to/from airport or surrounding hotels/ motels.
+The modifications, however, did not change the fact that this modest entity is a child company of Tui Brands that started in 1983 and still offers two sleepervan models―Deluxe Campervan and Budget Sleepervan.
+If you are concerned about where your money is going, it appears that it will be spent with a large company that’s still family-owned with the original owners.
+And since they are under Tui Campers, their units are also being offered by their parent company and even their sister company.
+For instance, the Deluxe Campervan is also part of Tui Campers' fleet while the Budget Sleepervan is also included in Budget Campers' rental range.

 These 2 berths sleepervans are mostly older models (some as old as 1999), which enables them to be offered at extremely low rental prices.
 The vehicles, on average, are between 4-6 years old and are not luxury accommodations.
 They have simple sleeper spaces, a cooler instead of a fridge (make sure you get cold packs if you want to keep perishables while you travel), and the beds are very plain.
 Some people do find the sleeping area to be a bit cramped, but that is normal with a sleepervan.

 Backpacker Sleepervans has a solid reputation for providing simple sleepervans at low prices.
 They are also good at providing customer service under problematic conditions.
 Of course, this doesn’t mean they’re without complaints, but they do strive to offer good service for what you’re paying.
 That being said, be forewarned that if you run into a repair problem, you may run into some initial resistance.
 You are expected to find a mechanic to check your sleepervan if you run into problems, and then, let the mechanic deal with Backpacker Sleepervans directly to resolve the problem and get you a new van if necessary.

 It’s vital to remember that you’re looking at a no-frills sleepervan experience for a very low cost.
 The service is not luxury service, but it is friendly and more than what you pay for compared to other low-budget rental services.
 However, don't limit your options and explore the market!